-- KNOW WHAT YOUR VISION COSTS - If you have not already done so, assess the current well-being and challenges of your young child population. - ➤ Calculate the costs of your dreams i.e., universal home vising, preschool for all, etc. Don't undersell what it will take or over-promise for too little money. - Analyze (or advocate to have your county analyze) what is currently being spent on young children so you can identify the gaps that must be filled. - IDENTIFY OPTIONS FOR LOCAL REVENUE - Research potential sources of local funding de-mystify the options.
-There is a desire on the part of our critics to make this seem more complicated than it is.
+- KNOW WHAT YOUR VISION COSTS - If you have not already done so, assess the current well-being and challenges of your child and youth population. - Calculate the costs of your dreams i.e., universal home vising, preschool for all, career pathways for all, violence prevention, etc. - Don't undersell what it will take or over-promise for too little money. - Analyze (or advocate to have your city or county analyze) what is currently being spent on children and youth so you can identify the gaps that must be filled. - IDENTIFY OPTIONS FOR LOCAL REVENUE

-- Research the legal options for local revenue measures - KNOW WHO HAS THE POWER TO MAKE CHANGE HAPPEN - > Do a power map of county with your Commission and key allies so you can focus your efforts strategically.
+- Research potential sources of local funding de-mystify the options.
+There is a desire on the part of our critics to make this seem more complicated than it is. - Research the legal options for local revenue measures - KNOW WHO HAS THE POWER TO MAKE CHANGE HAPPEN - > Do a power map of county with your key allies so you can focus your efforts strategically.